-1Students whose assessment graduation requirement is the B.E.S.T.
-Algebra 1 EOC Assessment may use comparative scores aligned to the FSA Algebra 1 EOC Assessment (those listed for all students who entered grade 9 in 2010-11 and beyond) until the State Board of Education adopts concordant scores aligned to the B.E.S.T.
-Algebra 1 EOC Assessment and determines the date by which students must begin using the new comparative scores.
+Students whose graduation requirement is the B.E.S.T.
+Algebra 1 EOC Assessment may use comparative scores aligned to the FSA Algebra 1 Assessment (those listed for all students who entered grade 9 between 2011-12 and 2018-19 and between 2011-12 and 2019-20) until the State Board of Education adopts concordant scores aligned to the B.E.S.T.
+Algebra 1 EOC Assessment.